RohitXJ/LLM-for-AI-Engineers/README.md

    ```
 4. **Setup Environment Variables:**
    - Create a `.env` file with your API keys (OpenAI, Gemini, Anthropic, LangSmith, etc.)

 ---
 *Created for a future Senior AI Engineer.
 Let's build.*
-Create a `.env` file with your API keys (Gemini, Groq, LangSmith, etc.)

----
-*Created for a future Senior AI Engineer.
-Let's build.*
-e a `.env` file with your API keys (OpenAI, Gemini, Anthropic, LangSmith, etc.)

----
-*Created for a future Senior AI Engineer.
-Let's build.*